Umang-projects/gpu-systems-playgrund/README.md

 # Two Sum on GPU (CUDA) — Learning Project
+### Question= Given an array of integers and a target, return indices of two numbers that add up to the target.
 ## What is this project?
 This project implements a **brute-force Two Sum** algorithm on the GPU using CUDA.